alegunta-git/turbo-guide/books/quotes.md

 * [Organize  w/ LATCH](https://parsonsdesign4.wordpress.com/resources/latch-methods-of-norganization/)
 * LATCH == Location/AZ/Time/Category/Hierarchy , (1) Use LATCH principle (2) Organize for Findability (3) Easy Accessibility

+**At the end of each tracking period, ask: **
+- Which keywords improved, and why?
+- Which categories delivered visibility?
+- Is my sales trend growing, flat, or declining?
+- Did any promotions or ads noticeably impact rankings?
+- What’s my #1 priority for next month?

+## Snippets
+Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do, so throw off the bowlines, sail away from safe harbour, catch the trade winds inyour sails.
+Explore, Dream, Discover.’
+Mark

+Charlie Munger on Reading Habit.
+"Advocating for the virtue of reading, Munger said, “In my whole life, I have known no wise people (over a broad subject matter area) who didn't read all the time -- none, zero.” .
+“You'd be amazed at how much Warren reads--and at how much I read.
+My children laugh at me.
+They think I'm a book with a couple of legs sticking out,” he added.

 ## Declutter
 "In the words of Francine Jay, “Remember: you are not what you own.
 Storing all those books doesn’t make you any smarter; it just makes your life more cluttered.”